mbeveridge/Dale_Dataviz-Python-JavaScript/README.md

 ### 06. Heavyweight Scraping with Scrapy *[P.157-190]*

-Summary : *"In this chapter we produced two Scrapy spiders ...
-Although the workflow requires more effort to implement than doing some hacking with BeautifulSoup, Scrapy has far more power and comes into its own as your scraping ambitions increase"*
+Summary : *"In this chapter we produced two `Scrapy` spiders ...
+Although the workflow requires more effort to implement than doing some hacking with `BeautifulSoup`, Scrapy has far more power and comes into its own as your scraping ambitions increase"*